mirzacanovic/ecal-camera-tools/README.md

 ## eCAL Monitor Plugin

 After running cmake --install on the monitor plugin, you can view the published camera image in the eCAL Monitor GUI in the detailed view under the Camera Receiver tab.
-If you don't see anything, please make sure you published under the topic name "compressed_image_protobuf".